Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: Evaluation

 \subsection{Experimental Results}

-\subsubsection{Exp1 Settlement Consistency and Replayable Audit}
+\subsubsection{Exp1: Settlement Consistency and Replayable Audit.}

 This experiment evaluates whether on-chain settlement digests serve as stable audit anchors.
 Two hundred energy trading settlement digests are generated under PJM price constraints and committed on-chain.
-Auditors recompute the digests from the corresponding off-chain records using public rules and compare them with on-chain values.
+Auditors recompute the digests from the corresponding off-chain records using public rules and compare them with the on-chain values.
 Controlled tampering is applied to six input field categories, with thirty trials per category.

-All settlement records pass replay verification in the absence of tampering, yielding a reproducibility rate of two hundred out of two hundred.
-All one hundred and eighty tampering attempts are detected as mismatches, with no false negatives observed.
+All settlement records pass replay verification in the absence of tampering, yielding a reproducibility rate of 200/200.
+All 180 tampering attempts are detected as mismatches, with no false negatives observed.
 These results confirm that deterministic settlement digests provide stable and reproducible audit anchors.

-\subsubsection{Exp2 On-Chain Cost Efficiency and Scalability Analysis}
+\subsubsection{Exp2: On-Chain Cost Efficiency and Scalability Analysis.}

-This experiment evaluates on-chain cost behavior under high-frequency workloads.
-Two end-to-end schemes are compared.
-The Baseline scheme consists of direct on-chain submission followed by verification.
-The Proposed scheme replaces detailed submission with digest commitment while preserving the same verification path.

-We first analyze the impact of batch size on amortized cost.
-As shown in Fig.~\ref{fig:exp3_batch}, gas per transaction decreases as batch size increases.
-This trend reflects the amortization of fixed overhead.
-Digest commitment incurs significantly lower fixed overhead than direct submission.
-As a result, the Proposed scheme outperforms the Baseline across all batch sizes.
-The difference is most pronounced in the small-batch region.
+Two schemes are compared: the Baseline (direct on-chain submission plus verification) and the Proposed (digest commitment plus verification).
+As shown in Fig.~\ref{fig:exp3_batch}, gas per transaction decreases with batch size due to fixed overhead amortization, and the Proposed scheme outperforms the Baseline across all batch sizes.
+Fig.~\ref{fig:exp3_hourly} reports hourly gas over a daily cycle; the Proposed scheme remains consistently below the Baseline, achieving a cumulative gas reduction of approximately thirty-nine percent.
+Fig.~\ref{fig:exp3_gptx} shows that even under capacity constraints with progressive penalty activation, the Proposed scheme maintains lower per-transaction cost.

-We then examine total gas consumption over a daily cycle.
-Fig.~\ref{fig:exp3_hourly} reports hourly aggregated gas over twenty-four hours.
-During peak periods, higher arrival rates shorten batching windows and reduce effective batch sizes.
-This degrades amortization and leads to rapid growth in total gas consumption.
-Despite this effect, the Proposed scheme remains consistently below the Baseline throughout the day.
-Under the evaluated parameters, the cumulative gas reduction over twenty-four hours is approximately thirty-nine percent.

-Finally, we analyze per-transaction cost under capacity constraints.
-As shown in Fig.~\ref{fig:exp3_gptx}, gas per transaction increases during peak hours.
-When cumulative transaction volume exceeds the configured threshold, a progressive penalty mechanism is activated.
-This mechanism captures non-linear cost growth under sustained high load.
-After penalties apply, the Proposed scheme continues to exhibit lower per-transaction cost.
-This indicates that its advantage persists under capacity stress.

-\subsubsection{Exp3 Carbon Asset Lifecycle Consistency}
+\subsubsection{Exp3: Carbon Asset Lifecycle Consistency.}

 This experiment evaluates whether lifecycle conservation constraints of carbon assets are enforced directly by on-chain logic.
 Multiple assets are registered, followed by valid transfer and retirement operations.
 Invalid scenarios are constructed, including over-transfer, over-retirement, and unauthorized actions.